 Eczema symptoms and effective therapies vary.
-Severe eczema often needs many treatments to ease the awful, stinging itch and discomfort.
 Treatment for severe eczema may include at-home treatments plus prescription medications to ease the awful, stinging itch and discomfort.

-Researchers are conducting clinical trials on new medicines in the hopes of finding long-term solutions for managing eczema.
-There have been many advancements in the field of eczema research, with ideally more to come.
+Researchers are conducting clinical trials on new medications in the hopes of finding long-term solutions for managing eczema.
+There have been many advancements, with ideally more to come.

-Other than regular cleaning and moisturizing, here are the suggested treatments for severe eczema.
+Other than regular cleaning and moisturizing, here are suggested treatments for severe eczema.

 Wet dressings are an effective method to treat severe eczema and often reduce symptoms in several hours to days.

-While wet dressings may sound simple, they often need the expertise of a doctor or nurse to apply them.
-Your doctor will spread a corticosteroid cream on the area affected with eczema and cover it with a wet bandage.
+While wet dressings may sound simple, a doctor or nurse may need to apply them.
+They’ll spread a corticosteroid cream on the affected area and cover it with a wet bandage.
 The wet bandages are then covered with dry bandages.

-Calcineurin inhibitors are medications that modify the immune system.
+Calcineurin inhibitors are medications that modify your immune system.
 Their purpose is to reduce the inflammation associated with eczema.
-Examples of these medications include tacrolimus (Protopic) and pimecrolimus (Elidel).
-These are creams that you can apply to your skin.
-They’re only available by prescription.
+Examples of these medications include:

 When you use these creams, it’s possible to experience some skin irritation, burning, and itching.
 This will usually go away after a few applications.
 Other side effects include cold sores or blisters on your skin.

-Doctors may prescribe oral medications to people with eczema that isn’t in one specific area on their body.
+Doctors may prescribe oral medications to people with eczema that isn’t in one specific area.
 Those who don’t respond to creams may also benefit from taking oral medications.
-These work by slowing the immune system’s response, which can help to reduce the severity of eczema symptoms.
+These work by slowing the immune system response, which can help to reduce the severity of eczema symptoms.

-Examples of oral medications a doctor may prescribe to reduce eczema symptoms include:
+Examples of oral medications for severe eczema symptoms include: